How do I use modules on a CADE Lab machine?

 See ‘man chmod’ or ‘man chgrp’ for syntax details and more information.

-What is ‘handin’ and how do i use it to turn in my assignment?
+What is ‘handin’ and how do I use it to submit my assignment?

 What if I am locked out of my account?